TeachBooks/learn-programming/book/workflows/git/fetch_pull.md

 ## Fetch-pull from remote

+Let's first make a commit to the remote repository as explained in [the first chapter](commits_remote.md)

+Now we can include the commit in our local repository too.
 The GitHub GUI makes this process very easy.
 Start by clicking the "Fetch origin" button, circled in red in {numref}`fetch_pull1`.

 ```{figure} ../images_gui/fetch_pull1.JPG
 ---